BlueDevelopersInc/dsu-wiki/docs/leveling.md

 DiscordSRVUtils has its own leveling system.
 This System works like a lot other plugins but with some changes

+## Enable the leveling system
+Enable the leveling system in `leveling.yml`

 ## How it works

 When a player chat in minecraft, they are given **15-25** xp, if the xp reaches maximum for the current level, they levelup to the next level.
 If the player link their discord account, when they chat on discord, it will also add xp to their minecraft account.
 This system depends only on chatting, minecraft xp/level system is not involved.